 Yes, there is a positive environmental impact of solar energy, but there’s some pretty great things in it for you too.
 Not only do solar panels increase home value, but they could reduce your electricity bill.
 Let’s take a look.

 What is the Sustainability of Solar Energy?

 Solar and sustainable are almost synonymous because of the cost effectiveness and renewability of it.
 In fact, solar is so renewable that just one hour of sun could power the entire world for a year.
 Sustainability is a major contributing factor to the massive growth of solar in the last decade.
 There is a huge concern for the conservation of our planet’s resources.

 In recent years, many state and federal governments have adopted policies that make solar more appealing to homeowners across the U.S. Check out these solar rebates and incentives, including the Federal Solar Tax Credit.
-This tax credit, often called the solar investment tax credit (ITC), allows you to claim up to 26% of the cost of solar panels on your taxes.
+This tax credit, often called the solar investment tax credit (ITC), is worth up to 30% of the cost of solar panels toward your federal income tax.*

 Solar produces clean and most of all, reliant, energy in surplus, especially if you’re in one of the sunniest cities in the U.S. Through a program called net metering, you can receive credits on your utility bill by rolling the excess energy your panels produce back to your utility company.
 Consult your electricity company to find out more about their policies!

 ADT Solar, formerly Sunpro Solar, is one of the fastest growing residential solar companies in the U.S. Take energy into your hands and let the sun do the rest!
 Connect with an ADT Solar specialist today!Free Solar Quote

 *Tax and credits or incentives including those provided by federal, state, or local governments may change or end.
 This can impact the amount of money you might save.
 Consult a tax professional to understand any tax liability or eligibility for any tax credits that may result from the purchase of your solar system.